nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 title: Setting up an AWS instance
 ---

-To start, we will learn how to set-up Ubuntu 20.04 Pro LTS open source software operating system.
-Ubuntu 20.04 Pro LTS is one of the programs offered in the Amazon Free Tier as well as one of the most popular open source operating systems.
+In this lesson, we will learn to set-up an instance with Ubuntu, an open source software operating system and part of the Amazon Free Tier program.

 Follow along with these steps and/or watch our [walk-through tutorial](./introtoaws2.md) to get started!